 What are your legal rights when you go to the hospital?
 While this shouldn’t be a concern, it is a question that far too many patients and families in Louisiana face on a daily basis.
 Hospital negligence is commonplace, and mistakes in the hospital setting often lead to serious and fatal medical conditions.
-If you or a loved one has received substandard care in a Louisiana hospital, you may be entitled to financial compensation, and you should speak with a hospital negligence attorney promptly.
+If you or a loved one has received substandard care in a Louisiana hospital, you may be entitled to financial compensation, and you should speak with a nursing home negligence lawyer promptly.

 When Can Patients Pursue Claims for Hospital Negligence?

 Hospital negligence can take many different forms.
 If you sought treatment in a Louisiana hospital, and if your condition worsened despite your efforts to seek care, you could have a claim against the hospital.
 While there are some circumstances in which there is nothing that a physician, physician assistant, or nurse can do, many patients suffer unnecessarily due to receiving substandard care.

 So, as a patient, when should you hire an attorney for hospital negligence in Louisiana?
 Here are seven common examples of hospital negligence:

 In the emergency room (ER), proper triage is extremely important.
 While some patients visit the emergency room for relatively minor illnesses and injuries, others go to the ER with urgent medical needs and potentially life-threatening conditions.
 Failure to appropriately prioritize patients’ needs can have dire consequences, and it is considered a form of hospital negligence under Louisiana law.